wizasol/solana-rust-sniping-bot/README.md

-# The lips of wisdom are closed, except to the ears of Understanding
+# Rust is the best , Nothing is impossible wtih Rust

-** this is a fork of rust-websocket-server
+** Ofc , I have scniping bot which is made with typescript but rust is perfect

 [RTFM](https://solana.com/es/docs/rpc) <3